 Apply glue liberally to the dome of the plug (photo 17).
 Make a small ring of masking tape, sticky side out, and place it on your fingertip.
 Place the glued plug on the tape, reach inside (looking down through the bridge pin holes) and guide the screw up through a bridge pin hole.
 Pull the plug into the dish created by the cutter.
 Push the plug into place from inside the guitar, hold it there with the screw, and peel off the masking tape.
 If the grain orientation is misaligned, push the plug loose and realign it.
 Hold the plug firmly in place with your finger as you remove the screw (be careful not to turn the plug).

 Install a bridge clamp on the plug (photo 18), using a padded caul to protect the outside of the guitar (photo 19).
-We recommend 5" Waverly clamps with a small round non-stick polyurethane disk attached to the bottom jaw (the disk can be cut from our #4601 bridge pad caul).
+We recommend our soundhole clamps with #2014 non-stick polyurethane disk attached to the bottom jaw.
 It should be 7/16" in diameter and slightly domed to push up on the center of the plug, so that it seats well before the jaw comes in full contact with the bridge plate.
 Squeeze the plug tightly, then quickly remove the clamp.
 Next, using a rag dampened with hot water, wipe off any glue from the clamp's bottom jaw, and wipe off the glue squeeze-out around the bridge plate plug.
 Replace the clamp and apply reasonable pressure.
 You can clamp three plugs at once and let them dry several hours before gluing the other three.

 You may wish to glue a few plugs into scrap wood to check the fit first.
 The plug may compress when cut, but swell a bit after being wet with glue.
 You'll soon get an idea of how different woods compress.